Shakeskeyboarde/wurk/packages/command-build/README.md

 If no configuration exists, a default configuration will be used.
 Under the default configuration, library mode is enabled if the `package.json` file contains `bin`, `main`, or `exports` entry points.
 CommonJS and/or ESModule output is determined automatically.

-When library mode is enabled, bundling is disabled (ie. "preserve modules"), _unless_ the library entrypoint is named `bundle.*`.
+When library mode is enabled, bundling is disabled (ie. "preserve modules"), _unless_ a library entrypoint is named `bundle.*`.
 Disabling bundling means that one output file per-input file is generated, which is useful for tree-shaking.

-The following plugins are used in the default configuration, _if they are installed._
+The following plugins are used in the default configuration, _if they are dev dependencies of the workspace._

 - `@vitejs/plugin-react`
 - `vite-plugin-dts`